MTACS/Lynx2/README.md

 * Hide Lockscreen quick action button background blur
 * Show number of notifications in app group
 * Hide 'No Older Notifications'
+* Use border shadows on notifications and banners

 App Library